Python-SIP/sip/sphinx/directives.rst

     public:
         Klass();
-    %Docstring
+    %Docstring deindented
-    This will be appended to the class's docstring.
+        This will be appended to the class's docstring and will not be indented.

+            This will be indented by four spaces.
     %End
     };